graveyard/gearman-node/README.md

 ## Not deep enough?

-If you want to do raw packet encoding/decoding in the Gearman protocol format there's also a 'Protocol' class.
+If you want to do raw packet encoding/decoding in the Gearman protocol format there's also a `Protocol` class.
 One use case would be proxying gearmand in order to "sniff" packets going to/from gearmand:

 ```coffeescript
 net = require 'net'